kunhwiko/concepts/cloud/kubernetes/C-workloads.md

 ##### Pods
 ```
 a) Pods encapsulate one or more containers and are assigned to nodes.
+While containers could be separate user/PID
-b) Containers in a pod are always scheduled together to the same machine and Linux namespace.
+   Linux namespaces, containers in a pod are always scheduled together on the same node and share the same network and
+   mount namespace.
 This means containers share the same IP address and port and can communicate via localhost.
-c) Pods can specify storage and network configs to be used by containers.
+b) Pods specify network/storage configs for containers, specifications for how to run containers, and can help setup
+   necessary environments via init containers.
-d) Pods are ephemeral by nature, but can be distinguished by unique IDs.
+c) Pods are ephemeral by nature but can be distinguished by unique IDs.
 ```

-### Definition of Label, Annotation, and Selector
+### Label, Annotation, and Selector
 ---
 ##### Labels
 ```